Saitama International Bonsai Academy

 He cultivates bonsai trees under the theme of the “Beauty of Space.”

 The garden owner is also a potter who creates bonsai pots and is a recipient of the Prime Minister’s Prize of the Nippon Bonsai Sakufuten Exhibition.
+As such there is a pottery hall within his garden.

 Instructor: Teruo Kurosu, garden owner

-Duration: approx. 3 hours
+Duration: Approx. 3 hours

-Tuition: 45,000 yen / per 1 group
+Tuition: 40,000 yen / per 1 group

 Seikou-en

-Theme: Displaying Bonsai
+Theme: Decorating with Bonsai

 Profile:

-Instructor: Tomio Yamada, 4th generation garden owner
+Instructor: Tomio Yamada, fourth generation garden owner

-Duration: approx. 3 hours
+Duration: Approx. 3 hours

-Tuition: 45,000 yen / per 1 group
+Tuition: 40,000 yen / per 1 group

 Toju-en